How to Clean Your iPad Screen & Device

+Soft cloth.
 You can get most fingerprints off with a dry, soft cloth such as the one you use to clean your eyeglasses or a cleaning tissue that is lint- and chemical-free.

+Soft cloth and water.
 If you want to get the surface even cleaner, you can use a soft cloth that has been slightly dampened.
 Again, make sure whatever cloth material you use is free of lint.